KendallRey/KendallRey/README.md

-# 🍕 Kendall Rey Mozo
+# 🍕 Hello There!👋 I'm Kendall Rey Mozo

+- 💼 I'm currently working as Front End Developer at Pro-Solutions Technology, Co.
+- 💻 Passionate developer with expertise in React.js
+- 🎮 Like Gaming, simple models / animations in Blender, and experimenting with Arduino

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=KendallRey)